java.lang.Object

 Returns:

-the byte offset of the first component (alpha) for the specified pixel
+the index into the pixels array for the specified pixel